-On the way, after the Sydney Lanier bridge, in front of the commercial dock, the engine died of fuel starvation.
+On the way, after crossing the Sydney Lanier bridge and passing the commercial dock, the engine died due to fuel starvation.
 There should have been 7 hours left.
 The gauge was low, and I was suspicious.

-I dropped the anchor at 40 feet, added fuel to the tank, and commenced bleeding the engine.
+I dropped the anchor at 40 feet, added fuel to the tank, and commenced with bleeding the fuel system.
 It wasn't going well, so I opened the secondary filter to refill it.
 I found the O-ring had broken, but I had several spares.
-Eventually, I got the engine started and arrived at Brunswick Landing Marina, where I purchased 18 Gallons.
+Eventually, I got the engine started and arrived at Brunswick Landing Marina, where I purchased 18 Gallons of Fuel.
 My theoretical tank is 70 litres, which should be 18 gallons.
 I filled the water tank and departed without any assistance.

 It was almost 1 PM, and I was tired and stressed.
 I headed north towards Doboy and ended up at a lovely anchorage called Wally's Leg.
 It was delightful, and I had a good shot or two of whiskey and BBQ, including some boneless pork ribs again.

-A nice evening at a very isolated anchorage all alone.
+A lovely evening at a very isolated anchorage, all alone.

 No comments: